zhiburt/tabled/README.md

 An easy to use library for pretty printing tables of Rust `struct`s and `enum`s.

 You can do a lot of things with the library.\
-If it doesn't do something which you feel it should or it's not clear how to, please file an issue.
+If it does not do something which you feel it should or it is not clear how to, please file an issue.

 This README contains a lot of information but it might be not complete,\
-you can find more examples in an **[examples](/tabled/examples/)** folder.
+you can find more examples in the **[examples](/tabled/examples/)** folder.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/zhiburt/tabled/assets/assets/preview-show.gif">